 As to whether you should hire an attorney or attorneys to handle your prenups, take a lesson from Steven Spielberg.
 Mr. Spielberg and his first wife, Amy Irving signed a prenup on the back of a napkin, and a judge agreed to award Ms. Irving $100 million because he decided that the “document” was invalid since she was not represented by an attorney.

 While the motivation to enter into a prenuptial agreement is undoubtedly financially practical, the other benefits are of equal importance when we advise negotiating one.
 Ultimately, the affianced will have a greater understanding of communication and compromise, while establishing those financial practices that can put marriage at risk.
 In the end, knowing that a marriage will not end with acrimonious months or even years in court can relieve some of the stresses of the unknown, and encourage a more significant effort to make that marriage work.

 If you are ready to tie the knot, you need to seriously consider the advantages of getting a prenuptial agreement.
-If you are already married and feel like you need to protect yourself and the assets that you brought into the marriage with a post-nuptial agreement, contact the Law Offices of Tracy Duell-Cazes, TDC Family Law, and schedule a free consultation.
-408-267-4848.
+If you are already married and feel like you need to protect yourself and the assets that you brought into the marriage with a post-nuptial agreement, contact the Law Offices of Tracy Duell-Cazes or TDC Family Law, at 408-267-4848.